UPDATED OCTOBER 2025

 2-days old | McKeesport, Pennsylvania

-Howard Nicholson Jr., 2-days old, was fatally bitten on the head by the family husky and died at Children's Hospital of Pittsburgh of UPMC.
-At the time of the attack, the newborn was in a bassinet on the floor and his mother had stepped away to go to the bathroom.
+Howard Nicholson Jr., 2-days old, was killed by a family husky.
+McKeesport rescue service was dispatched to a home in the 1700 block of Scott Street around 9:30 am.
+The infant was flown to UPMC Children's Hospital, where he died of "severe head wounds" at 10:55 am.
+Prior to the attack, the newborn was in a bassinet on the floor.
+His mother, Brandy Furlong, 21, stepped away to go to the bathroom.
 She returned to find the newly adopted husky standing over her injured baby.
 The family also owned three pit bulls -- one was loose in the house and two were locked in the basement.
 The case took an ethereal turn after images of the husky wearing a "homemade" cast emerged; the dog reportedly broke its leg by jumping a fence or jumping out a window.
-The husky had also killed the family's cat prior to killing the newborn.
-Before the end of the dog's 10-day rabies quarantine, a rescue advocate, William Uhring, managed to whisk the dog away from custody to save it from euthanasia.
-Uhring told the media, "It's not the dog's fault."
-After a dramatic court hearing, a judge spared the life of the dog and ordered it shipped to an out-of-state sanctuary. [source citations]
+The husky had also killed the family's cat previously.
+Before the end of the dog's 10-day quarantine, a rescue advocate, William Uhring, whisked the dog away from custody to save it from euthanasia.
+After a dramatic court hearing, a judge spared the dog's life and ordered it shipped to an out-of-state sanctuary. [source citations]

 Date of death: February 16, 2012 Chained: No